Sorry, you need to enable JavaScript to visit this website.

 • Other matters submitted by the president.

-The Advisory Council meets, ordinarily, at least twice a year and, extraordinarily, whenever convened by its president, or at the request of one third of its members.
-Any person or entity whose presence is deemed necessary to clarify the topics under consideration can be convened by the president to participate in the meetings, but with no voting rights.
+The Advisory Council meets at least twice a year, and extraordinarily whenever convened by its President, or at the request of one third of its members.
+Any person or entity whose presence is deemed necessary to clarify the topics under consideration can be convened by the President to participate in the meetings, but with no voting rights.

-At a regional level, the statutes of the IPDJ foresee the existence of the Regional Advisory Councils (CCR), corresponding to the five regional directorates of the IPDJ (North, Centre, Lisbon and the Tagus Valley, Alentejo and Algarve).
-The Regional Advisory Council (CCR) is the representative structure of sports and youth associative life in the region, as explained in article 22nd of Ordinance no. 11/2012 of 11th January.
+At regional level, the statutes of IPDJ provide for the existence of the Regional Advisory Councils (CCR), corresponding to the five regional directorates of IPDJ (North, Centre, Lisbon and the Tagus Valley, Alentejo, and Algarve).
+The Regional Advisory Council (CCR) is the representative structure of sport and youth associative life in the region, as explained in Article 22 of Ordinance no. 11/2012, of 11 January.

-It is composed by seven elements, mostly linked to the youth associative movement (paragraph 3, article 22nd of Ordinance no. 11/2012 of 11th January).
+It is composed of seven elements, mostly linked to the youth associative movement (Ordinance no. 11/2012, of 11 January).

-The Regional Advisory Council meets, ordinarily, at least twice a year and, extraordinarily, whenever convened by the Regional Director, or at the request of one third of its members.
+The Regional Advisory Council meets twice a year, and extraordinarily whenever convened by IPDJ’s Regional Director, or at the request of one third of its members.

 Advisory Councils in the autonomous regions of Azores and Madeira

-In the autonomous regions of Madeira and the Azores, there are also formal mechanisms for young people consultation:
+In the autonomous regions of Madeira and Azores, there are also formal mechanisms for youth consultation:

 Local Advisory Bodies: Youth City Councils

-At a local level, Youth City Councils (CMJ) have been implemented since the approval of Law no. 6/2012 of 10th February, amending Law no. 8/2009 of 18th February, and creating the Legal Framework for Youth City Councils.
+At local level, Youth City Councils (CMJ) have been implemented since the approval of Law no. 6/2012, of 10 February, amending Law no. 8/2009, of 18 February, and creating the Legal Framework for Youth City Councils.

-Youth City Councils (CMJ) are the municipalities’ advisory bodies on matters concerning youth policy, assisting in the formulation and implementation of youth municipal policies and ensuring its articulation and coordination with other sectoral policies, particularly in the following sectors: employment and professional training; housing; basic, secondary and higher education; culture; sports: health and social welfare, as explained in article 3rd of Law no. 6/2012.
+Youth City Councils (CMJ) are the municipalities’ advisory bodies on youth policy-related matters, assisting in the formulation and implementation of youth municipal policies and ensuring its articulation and coordination with other sectoral policies, particularly in the following sectors: employment and vocational training; housing; basic, secondary and higher education; culture; sport; health and social welfare, as explained in Article 3 of Law no. 6/2012.
 The Youth City Council (CMJ) approves its own rules of procedure.

 The CMJ has the following structure:

-d) One representative of each youth association headquartered in the municipality enrolled in the National Register of Youth Associations (RNAJ);
+4. One representative from each youth association headquartered in the municipality and enrolled in the National Registry for Youth Associations (RNAJ);

-e) One representative of each basic and secondary education students association headquartered in the municipality;
+5. One representative of each basic and secondary education students associations headquartered in the municipality;

-f) One representative of each higher education students association headquartered in the municipality;
+6. One representative of each higher education students associations headquartered in the municipality;

-g) One representative from each student federation enrolled in RNAJ, whose geographical scope of action is limited to the municipality or area in which the students associations headquartered in the municipality represent more than 50% of the associates;
+7. One representative from each students federation enrolled in RNAJ, whose geographical scope of action is limited to the municipality or area in which the students associations headquartered in the municipality represent more than 50% of the members;

-The municipal assembly is responsible for approving the rules of the respective municipal youth council.
-The internal CMJ charter is approved by the members of the board and must include the operating rules that are not provided for in the Code of Administrative Proceedings or in the law ruling the CMJ.
+The Municipal Assembly is responsible for approving the rules of the respective Municipal Youth Council.
+The internal CMJ charter is approved by the members of the board and must include the operating rules that are not provided for in the Code for Administrative Proceedings or in the law ruling the CMJ.

-In regard to financing, the law does not provide specific financing guarantees to the CMJ; however, it stipulates that the Municipal Council is responsible for ensuring the logistic and administrative conditions for its operation.
+Regarding financing, the law does not provide specific financing guarantees to the CMJ.
+However, it stipulates that the Municipal Council is responsible for ensuring the logistic and administrative conditions for its operation.

 Higher education student union(s)

-The Legal Framework of Youth Associations, approved by Law no. 57/2019, of 7 August, defines student associations as those that represent students from the respective establishment of basic, secondary, higher or vocational education.
+The Legal Framework of Youth Associations, approved by Law no. 57/2019, of 7 August, defines students’ associations as those that represent students from the respective basic, secondary, higher or vocational education establishment.

-Sub-section III of Law no. 57/2019 focuses specifically on the legal framework of higher education associations and federations, recognising their right to participate in consultative bodies at a national level, with responsibilities on the definition and planning of the educational system, and to be consulted, issuing opinions about the management of schools, particularly in matters related to the planning of activities and budget, educational guidance and teaching methods, or study plans and assessment of knowledge systems.
+Sub-section III of Law no. 57/2019 focuses specifically on the legal framework of higher education associations and federations, recognising their right to participate in advisory bodies at national level, with responsibilities on the definition and planning of the educational system, and to be consulted, issuing opinions about school management, particularly in matters related to activities and budget planning, educational guidance and teaching methods, or study plans and assessment of knowledge systems.

-Regarding the representative structures, higher education student associations are affiliated with each other in a very diversified manner, both geographically (local, regional or national) and in a typological way, depending on the fact of being a public university or foundation, polytechnic or a private or cooperative higher education institution.
+Regarding the representative structures, higher education students associations are affiliated with each other in a very diversified manner, both geographically (local, regional or national) and in a typological way, depending on being a public university or foundation, polytechnic, or a private or cooperative higher education institution.

 Usually, each university or higher education institution has a students association that represents their interests before the governing body of the university or higher education institution.
 Some, however, are not restricted to a single educational establishment, such as, for instance, the Students Association of Coimbra.

-The university or higher education associations may then affiliate between themselves, creating an Association of the University or of the Polytechnic, or they may even affiliate directly with a federation, which can be local (for example, Students Association of the University of Algarve), regional (as the Students Federation of Oporto), national, in a specific field of intervention (as, for instance, the Students Federation of University Sports) or encompassing a type of educational establishment (for instance, the National Federation of the Polytechnic Education Students Association).
+University or higher education associations may then affiliate between themselves, creating a University or Polytechnic Association, or may even affiliate directly with a federation, which can be local (for example, Students Association of the University of Algarve), regional (as the Students Federation of Porto), national, in a specific field of intervention (such as, for instance, the Students Federation of University Sports) or encompassing a type of educational establishment (for instance, the National Federation of the Polytechnic Education Students Associations).

-At a national level, the various associations and federations constitute the students association movement, which meets up regularly in ENDA – National Association Boards Meeting.
-The ENDA is used for discussing and defining the position of the students association movement on various relevant issues about higher education.
+At national level, the various associations and federations constitute the students associations movement, which meets up regularly in ENDA – National Association Boards Meeting.
+ENDA is used for discussing and defining the position of the students associations movement on various relevant issues regarding higher education.

-The Associations Law, defined by Law no. 57/2019 of 7th August, presents in sub-section II the characteristics and the legal framework of basic and secondary education students associations.
+The Associations Law, defined by Law no. 57/2019, of 7 August, presents in its sub-section II the characteristics and legal framework of basic and secondary education students associations.

-The student unions are independent from the State, political parties, religious organisations or any others.
-They are free to draw up their respective rules and other internal regulations, to elect their governing bodies, to manage and administrate their assets and to create their activity plans.
-However, they are entitled to financial support, to be granted by the State, for the development of their pedagogical, cultural, social, and sports activities.
-Specifically, school associations of non-tertiary education have the right to monitor the activity of the management bodies and the school social support and to intervene in the organisation of extracurricular activities and school sports, as well as to collaborate in the management of areas for leisure and sports.
+Students unions are independent from the State, political parties, religious organisations or any other.
+They are free to draw up their respective rules and other internal regulations, to elect their governing bodies, to manage and govern their assets, and to create their activity plans.
+However, they are entitled to financial support, granted by the State, for the development of their educational, cultural, social, and sport activities.
+Specifically, school associations of non-tertiary education have the right to monitor the activity of the management bodies and the school’s social support, and to intervene in the organisation of extracurricular activities and school sport, as well as to collaborate in the management of leisure and sports areas.

-At a national level, the National Platform of Basic and Secondary Education Students Associations (FNAEBS) was created, whose main purpose is protecting the interests of students in primary and secondary schools throughout the country.
-What led to its creation was the fact that there is no permanent dialogue channel between students associations and the Government, particularly with the Ministry of Education, in order to present proposals and the demands of basic and secondary school students.
-The National Platform of Basic and Secondary Education Students Associations is a platform that represents students associations all over the country, having held the I National Meeting of Associations Boards of the Basic and Secondary Education, where the FNAEBS board was elected, in May 2017.
+At national level, the National Platform for Basic and Secondary Education Students Associations (FNAEBS) was established with the primary purpose of protecting the interests of students in basic and secondary schools across the country.
+Its creation was driven by the absence of a permanent dialogue channel between students’ associations and the Government, particularly with the Ministry of Education, to present proposals and the demands of basic and secondary education students.

 Other bodies